reliverse/relifso-node-fs-extra/README.md

 - 🧯 Gracefully handles errors like `EMFILE` (reading or writing a lot of files at once) and other edge cases
 - 📚 Consistent error-first behavior — even for legacy APIs like `fs.exists()`
 - 📦 First-class ESM and full TypeScript support — no config hacks required
-- 🧼 Zero bloat — minimal deps, modern code, no monkey-patching
+- 🧼 Zero bloat — small size ([3.9 kB](https://bundlephobia.com/package/@reliverse/relifso@latest)), zero deps, modern code, no monkey-patching
 - 🎯 Supports all Node.js v16+ features — optimized for Node.js v22+
 - 🧪 **Soon**: Ready for upcoming Node.js v22+ experimental features
 - ✌️ **Soon**: Bun v1.2+ ready — ships with Bun-aware enhancements out of the box